dawei41468/KakaHQMonitor/docs/production-hardening-and-deployment.md

 - PM2 issues: `pm2 logs`, `pm2 monit`.
 - For LAN access: Update internal DNS or use `/etc/hosts` on clients.

 This setup ensures a secure, reliable internal deployment.
-For cloud migration later, adapt to Docker/K8s.
+For cloud migration later, adapt to container orchestration platforms.

 ## 5. Updated Documentation Notes
 - Append to `docs/current-state-review.md`: Add sections on hardening (link to this doc) and deployment summary.